Employee Self Service

 Salaried employees will be paid twice per month, on or about 15th and the 30th of each month, according to a schedule to be determined by management.
 Hourly employees will be paid bi-weekly.

 Salaried full time employees are expected to regularly work a minimum of 40 hours per week.
-Salaried teachers are expected to work a full school day while school is in session, plus certain other occasions as determined by the Director of their school department.
+Salaried teachers are expected to work a full school day while school is in session, plus certain other occasions as determined by the Principal of their school department.
 Salaried employees are not entitled to overtime pay or “comp time”.

 Full time teachers may be paid on either a ten month (August through May) or twelve month (August through July) basis, at their discretion.